sftpgo/docs/docs/tutorials/oauth2-smtp-imap.md

 The IMAP action form includes a **Get** button next to the OAuth2 Token field.
 Fill in the provider, client ID, and client secret, then click **Get**.
 SFTPGo redirects to the provider's consent screen.
 After granting access, a page is displayed with the refresh token — copy it (without quotes) and paste it into the **OAuth2 Token** field in the action form.

+:warning: For Microsoft, sign in as the user that owns the mailbox configured in the action's **Username** field, or as a delegate with Full Access on a shared mailbox — see [Shared mailboxes (Microsoft)](#shared-mailboxes-microsoft).
+The access token is bound to the signing-in identity; if that user has no access to the configured mailbox, IMAP returns `AUTHENTICATE failed` at runtime.

 ![OAuth2 flow completed](../assets/img/oauth2-flow-completed.png){data-gallery="oauth2-flow-imap"}

+### Shared mailboxes (Microsoft)

+A common pattern is a dedicated service mailbox (e.g., `inbound@yourdomain.com`) that receives files from external partners.
+Shared mailboxes have no password and cannot sign in directly, so OAuth2 authorization is performed by a delegate user that has Full Access on the shared mailbox.

+To configure IMAP OAuth2 against a shared mailbox:

+1. Set the IMAP action's **Username** field to the shared mailbox's email address (e.g., `inbound@yourdomain.com`).
+This is the address that goes into the SASL XOAUTH2 string the IMAP server validates.
+2. Grant a delegate user Full Access on the shared mailbox via Exchange Online PowerShell:

+    ```powershell
+    Add-MailboxPermission -Identity inbound@yourdomain.com -User delegate@yourdomain.com -AccessRights FullAccess
+    ```

+3. When clicking **Get** to obtain the refresh token, sign in with the **delegate** user — not with the shared mailbox account.
+4. If you change the delegate user later, the existing refresh token is bound to the previous identity and must be regenerated.
+Revoke the previous consent from [My Apps](https://myapps.microsoft.com/) (or have the admin remove the application from the user's permissions) and re-run **Get** signing in with the new delegate.

 ### Google Example: IMAP Action for Automatic Email Ingestion